bkoz/elk-demo/README.md

 Edit ```logstash-load-csv.conf``` as follows.

+Input Section

--> The ```path``` variable should point to where the CSV file is located.
+-> The ```path``` variable should point to the CSV file.

+Output Section

 -> The ```hosts``` variable should be set to the external ElasticSearch route defined in OpenShift.

-Run LogStash to upload the cars data into elastic search.
+Now run LogStash to upload the cars data into elastic search.
 This could take several minutes.

 ```
 bin/logstash -f logstash-load-csv.conf > /dev/null 2>&1 &